Scaling Recommender Transformers to One Billion Parameters: Model architecture

 We combine these two objectives into our final pre-training loss, $\mathcal{L}_{\text{pre-train}} = \mathcal{L}_{\text{NIP}} + \mathcal{L}_{\text{FP}}$, as illustrated in Figure~\ref{fig:pretrain}.

-Traditional sequential models such as SASRec\,\cite{sasrec} also rely on next-item prediction, but typically consider only positive interactions.
-This conflates the likelihood of an item being shown with the likelihood of it receiving positive feedback, and overlooks many neutral user-item interactions that are essential for modeling real-world user behavior.
-In contrast, our model incorporates both impressions resulting from system recommendation (regardless of user response) and user-driven (organic) events.
+\paragraph{Differences with SASRec.} Traditional sequential models such as SASRec\,\cite{sasrec} also rely on next-item prediction, but typically consider only positive interactions.
+This conflates the likelihood of an item being shown with the likelihood of it receiving positive feedback, and it overlooks many neutral interactions that are essential for modeling real-world behavior.
+In contrast, our model incorporates both impressions resulting from system recommendations (regardless of user response) and user-driven (organic) events, and also explicitly models user feedback.